Parameter Estimation and Seasonal Modification of the Fractional Poisson Process with Application to Vorticity Extremes over the North Atlantic: Acknowledgements

 \section{Acknowledgements}

 This research has been funded by the German Federal Ministry of Research, Technology and Space (BMFTR) within the subproject B3.3 (project number 01LP2323K) of the integrated project “Climate Change and Extreme Events – ClimXtreme Module B Statistics Phase II”.
 The authors gratefully acknowledge the computing time provided on the Linux HPC cluster at TU Dortmund University (LiDO3), partially funded in the course of the Large-Scale Equipment Initiative by the German Research Foundation (DFG) as project 271512359.
-The authors also express their gratitude to Christina Mathieu, TU Dortmund University, and Joaquim Pinto, Karlsruhe Institute of Technology (KIT), for their valuable suggestions and insightful discussions.
+The authors also express their gratitude to Christina Mathieu and Nils Weitzel, TU Dortmund University, and Joaquim Pinto, Karlsruhe Institute of Technology (KIT), for their valuable suggestions and insightful discussions.
+During the preparation of this manuscript, we used the ChatGPT-4o model developed by OpenAI for minor language editing to improve readability.
+After using this tool, the authors carefully reviewed and edited the content as needed and take full responsibility for the content of the manuscript.